kilianc/pretender/README.md

 </p>

 <p align="center">
-  A naive HTTP mock server with sequential responses from a text file.
+  A naive HTTP mock server with sequential responses from a file.
   <br><br><br>
 </p>